bnb-chain/bnb-chain.github.io/docs/bnb-greenfield/core-concept/cross-chain/sdk.md

 2. `_retryGroupPackage()`: This function retries a failed group resource package.
 3. `_skipGroupPackage()`: This function skips a failed group resource package.
 4. `_createGroup(address _owner, string memory _groupName)`: This function creates a new group with the provided owner address and group name.
-5. `_createGroup(address _refundAddress, PackageQueue.FailureHandleStrategy _failureHandleStrategy, address _owner, string memory _groupName, bytes memory _callbackData, uint256 _callbackGasLimit)`: This function creates a new group with a callback, using the provided owner address, group name, and callback data.
+5. `_createGroup(address _refundAddress, PackageQueue.FailureHandleStrategy _failureHandleStrategy, bytes memory _callbackData,, address _owner, string memory _groupName, uint256 _callbackGasLimit)`: This function creates a new group with a callback, using the provided owner address, group name, and callback data.
 6. `_deleteGroup(uint256 _tokenId)`: This function deletes a group using the provided token ID.
 7. `_deleteGroup(uint256 _tokenId, address _refundAddress, PackageQueue.FailureHandleStrategy _failureHandleStrategy, bytes memory _callbackData, uint256 _callbackGasLimit)`: This function deletes a group with a callback, using the provided token ID and callback data.
 8. `_updateGroup(address _owner, uint256 _tokenId, uint8 _opType, address[] memory _members, uint64[] memory _expiration)`: This function updates a group based on the provided owner address, token ID, operation type, and an array of member addresses.